 Documentation > Frequently Asked Questions

-2. What are the differences between H-Store and VoltDB?
+3. What are the major differences between H-Store and VoltDB?

-4. How do I merge the latest changes back to my branch?
+6. How do I merge the latest changes back to my personal branch?

-5. Why does the server crash when I turn off client.blocking?
+7. Why does the server crash when I disable the client.blocking option?

-2. What are the differences between H-Store and VoltDB?
+3. What are the major differences between H-Store and VoltDB?

 It is likely VoltDB will support these features in the future, but the students working on H-Store hope to have graduated before then…